Generic approach to risk management (GRA)

-FEICA also developed an example to illustrate the impact of a possible implementation of a generic restriction (ban) on consumer/professional use of silicon dioxide.
+FEICA also developed a leaflet on the GRA and an example to illustrate the impact of a possible implementation of a generic restriction (ban) on consumer/professional use of silicon dioxide.
 The slide deck can be viewed here.

 The European Commission would like to extend the scope of application of the Generic Approach to Risk Management (Art 68.2 of REACH).
 The scope would be extended from consumers to professional users, and from carcinogens, mutagens and reprotoxic chemicals (CMR) to other hazard classes (some under discussion), such as endocrine disruptors (ED), persistent, bioaccumulative and toxic (PBT) substances, very persistent and very bioaccumulative (vPvB) substances, persistent, mobile, toxic (PMT) substances, very persistent and very mobile (vPvM) substances, substances of specific target organ toxicity – single exposure (STOT SE) substances of specific target organ toxicity – repeated exposure (STOT RE) and respiratory sensitisers.

 The generic approach to risk management, also called the hazard-based approach, targets chemicals for regulatory action based on intrinsic hazard properties only regardless of where and how the chemicals will be used and regardless of whether there is any actual risk present.

 Under the generic approach to risk management, no risk assessment takes place, and, therefore, use conditions and risk management measures in place for ensuring safe use are not considered.

 The European Chemicals Agency (ECHA) committees - the Committee for Risk Assessment (RAC) and the Committee for Socio-economic Analysis (SEAC) - and the Member States are not involved in managing risk.